Episodios

 Questions Covered in This Episode:

-• How do you picture this book being utilized in the local church?
+• How does this affect the church?

 Resources Mentioned in this Episode: